Pandaqi/El-Troubadour/el-troubadour/content/lyrics/all-that-i-needed-to-hear-i.md

 ---
 title: "All That I Needed to Hear I (Lyrics)"
 date: 2022-04-28T20:00:00+02:00
-draft: false
+draft: true
 tags: ["Lyrics", "English"]
 matching_album: "until its over"
 ---

-These are the official lyricsfor the song "All That I Needed to Hear (Part 1)".
+These are the official lyrics for the song "All That I Needed to Hear (Part 1)".
 It's track #1 from the album ["Until It's Over"](/albums/until-its-over).

 ## Verse 1
 What’s the point, what am